luigirazum/mv-pokeapp/README.md

 # 📖 [PokeApp] <a name="about-project"></a>

-*[PokeApp]* a Single Page WebApp (API based) that show information about your favorite Pokemon, you can Like, Comment and even Reserve it for your next tournament.
+*[PokeApp]* a Single Page WebApp (API based) that shows information about your favorite Pokemon, you can Like a pokemon see its basic characteristics, it has a Description section where you can add a comment or see comments that other users have done, also you can Reserve your favorite Pokémon for your next tournament.
 <div align="center">

   <img src="./src/assets/images/pokeapp_wireframe.png" alt="Screenshoot" width="550"  height="auto" />